2010s in music: C-pop

 Indie pop and rock music continued to have a dominant effect on radio stations in Taiwan and Hong Kong.
-Jay Chou was still the dominant force in Asian popular music, with his new album The Era nominated for six Golden Melody Awards (of which it won three) and its lead single "Superman can't fly" hitting #2 on the Hit FM charts that year.
+Jay Chou was still the dominant force in Asian popular music, with his new album The Era nominated for six Golden Melody Awards (of which it won three) and its lead single "Superman Can't Fly" hitting number two on the Hit FM charts that year.

-S.H.E member Hebe Tien had her first solo hit with "A little happiness", which became the theme song of Taiwanese movie Our Times in 2015.

 In 2013, the three-member boy band TFBoys was established.
 They were known for their bubblegum-style music and choreography, such as that seen in the music video of their signature song, "Manual of Youth".
+S.H.E member Hebe Tien had her first solo hit with "A Little Happiness", which became the theme song of Taiwanese movie Our Times in 2015.

 While in Hong Kong and Taiwan pop music and pop-rock music were dominant, straight-ahead jazz, jazz fusion, and classical music continued to be the most popular genres among young Singaporean musicians, especially bands.
 The youthful Orchestra of the Music Makers, which took its name from a line from the poem by Arthur O'Shaughnessy, was the most popular youth orchestra in the region in the first half of the decade, and released their first solo album of works by Gustav Mahler in 2013.